rhythm98/not-uploaded-docs/guides-Copilot.md

 9. Select about 45000-50000 words and while selecting:

 a.
-Select only from the starting of a section like section 1 – section 4/5/6 (according to the wording capacity you have left.
+Select only from the starting of a section like section 1 – section 4/5/6 (according to the wording capacity you have left).
 B. DON'T select any additional text from the middle of the section , select until the end of the section you are able to.